danielzgsilva/HotelReservationSystem/README.md

 # HotelReservationSystem

-Hotel Reservation System class project for UCF's Processes for Object Oriented Software Development
+Class project for UCF's Processes for Object Oriented Software Development

 ## Running the website locally
 This system runs on Python 3.7